About the Book

 projects in C# since its inception, and have been a C# MVP since 2008.
 I am also the author of

-LINQPad and have written the past two editions of this book.
+LINQPad and have written the past four editions of this book.
 Ben has worked for five years at Microsoft

 as a program manager on three .NET teams, including ADO.NET and the